zorahrel/react-firebase-quiz/README.md

-# DevFest React-Firebase Sample App.
+# React-Firebase Quiz App.

-I made this Quiz demo for the GDG Campania DevFest.
+I made this Quiz demo for the GDG Campania DevFest and Christmas Hack Party.
 I'll improve it with next dev events.
 This small app is using my [react-redux-atomic-boilerplate](https://github.com/zorahrel/react-redux-atomic-boilerplate).

 ## Install dependencies